bitovi/academy/src/angular/3a-pipes/3a-pipes.md

 ## Problem

 You may have noticed an image error in our rendered html page.
-We're using an API in this demo that wasn't built for our exact purposes, and we need a different image path for our app to serve.
+We’re using an API in this demo that wasn’t built for our exact purposes, and we need a different image path for our app to serve.

 <img src="../static/img/angular/3-creating-components/restaurant-component.png"
   style="border: solid 1px black; max-width: 320px;"/>